 - Push down your rear wheel.
 It should be properly seated in the rear wheel drop out of the frame.

-- Tighten the bolt to a point where the quick-release lever meets resistance when it’s at 90 degrees.
-Only do this if you have a quick release system.
+- Tighten the bolt to a point where the quick-release lever meets resistance at 90 degrees.
+Only do this if you have a quick-release system.

-- Insert the axle into place once you’ve attached the wheel into the dropout.
-This applies for thru-axle systems.
+- Insert the axle into place once you attach the wheel to the dropout.
+This applies to thru-axle systems when putting your wheel back.

-- Lock the quick-release lever to secure your rear wheel in place.
+- Lock the quick-release lever near the rear derailleur to secure your rear wheel in place.

 - Use an Allen key to tighten the axle to about 25Nm.
-It’s a good idea to use a torque wrench to ensure accuracy.
-Over-tightening the bolts can damage the axle thread.
+It’s a good idea to use a torque wrench to ensure accuracy, especially when dealing with front-wheel rim brakes and a flat tire.
+Do not over-tighten the bolts, as this can damage the quick-release axle thread and fully seated rim on the other side.

-Fine-tune your brakes and gears once you’ve installed the rear wheel on your mountain bike.
+Fine-tune your disc brakes and gears once you’ve installed the rear wheel and quick-release mechanism on the smallest cog of your mountain bike.
 This makes your bike run smoothly.

 Learning how to put a back tire on a mountain bike is an important skill to master.

-It might sound simple, but this will save you a lot of time and energy if worse comes to worst.
+It might sound simple, but this will save you time and energy if worse comes to worst.
 Take note that flats and roadside maintenance are unavoidable.
 So, you need to be prepared at all times!

-And knowing the right way on how to put a back tire on a mountain bike is one good way to be prepared.
+And knowing the right way how to put a back tire on mountain bikes is one good way to be prepared.

-Always remember that it’s all about knowing how to fix your bike for you to make the most out of mountain biking.
+Always remember that it’s all about knowing how to fix your bike to make the most out of mountain biking.